wentelteefje/wentelteefje.github.io/content/posts/post-001.md

 # 3. The Permanent Registrar

 Whew!
-Congratulations if you have made it this far - you are already familiar with all the basic components of the Ethereum Name System.
+Congratulations if you have made it this far - you are already familiar with all the basic components of the Ethereum Name Service.
 In this final section, we'll have a look at some cool aspects of the `.eth` Permanent Registrar.
 This is the smart contract that manages the allocation of `.eth` domains on the Ethereum mainnet.

 ## 3.1 .eth Domains are ERC-721 Tokens